brycehipp/brycehipp.tech/src/pages/git-change-fetch-push-remote.md

 spoiler: Changing the fetch/push URL for a single git remote.
 ---

-The typical git workflow at my employeer is to create branches off of the upstream remote's `master` branch, push those branches into your respective origin, and then create Pull Requests to the upstream's `master` branch.
+The typical git workflow at my employer is to create branches off of the upstream remote's `master` branch, push those branches into your respective origin, and then create Pull Requests to the upstream's `master` branch.

 Keeping `master` updated with upstream in your local copy is fairly simple.